Top 10 Greek Myths to Know for Your Greek Vacation

 10. Jason and the Argonauts

 Jason and his Argonauts faced many tribulations and disasters on their way to Colchis, where the Golden Fleece was.
 Surviving reasonably, their final task was to complete three challenges by Aeetes, the ruler of Colchis.
 To assist Jason, Hera convinced Aphrodite, Goddess of Love, to make Aeetes' daughter Medea fall in love with Jason.
-With the assistance of Medea's magical abilities, Jason succeeded in all three tasks and claimed the fleece.
+Through the assistance of Medea's magical abilities, Jason succeeded in all three tasks and claimed the fleece.
 Jason, the Argonauts, and Medea then fled Colchis hurriedly when an enraged Aeetes renegaded on his promise.

-In a curious twist reminiscent of the story of Theseus, Jason and Medea would not settle down happily ever after as the king and queen of Iolcus.
+In a subsequent curious twist reminiscent of the story of Theseus, Jason and Medea would not settle down happily ever after as the king and queen of Iolcus.
 So as to strengthen political ties with Corinth, Jason agreed to marry a princess of Corinth, despite already having children with Medea.
 Embittered, Medea killed the Corinthian princess with a cursed, flaming dress, in the process also incinerating the king of Corinth.
 Before fleeing in a magical chariot, she also killed her own two sons, fearing they would be abused or enslaved as the consequence of her vengeance.

 As for Jason, he survived Medea’s revenge unscathed.
 Years later, he would have another son too.
 However, by breaking his vow of love to Medea, he permanently lost the favor of Hera, who was the Greek Goddess of Matrimony.
 Jason ultimately died lonely and unhappy.
 While sleeping under the rotting remains of the Argo, the stern fell on him, crushing him to death.